Itoka-DAO/itoka-music-nft-standard/README.md

 # Itoka music NFT Standard

-We propose a new NFT standard based on Internet Computer Protocol(ICP) to serve the audio streaming and music copyright protection.
-The architecture is implemented on the top of Rocklabs' [`ic-nft`](https://github.com/rocklabs-io/ic-nft), which is a ERC721-like NFT implementation.
-The extended API functions include the retrieval of encrypted assets, streaming control and royalty collection etc. The goal of this project is leveraging the NFT power to build a transparent, trustless and permanent streaming protocol for the digital music assets.
+We propose a new NFT standard for Internet Computer Protocol(ICP) to serve on-chain audio streaming and music copyright protection.
+The architecture is implemented on the top of Rocklabs' [`ic-nft`](https://github.com/rocklabs-io/ic-nft), an ERC721-like NFT implementation.
+The extended API functions include the retrieval of encrypted assets, streaming control and royalty collection, etc. The goal of this project is to leverage the NFT power to build a transparent, trustless, and permanent streaming protocol for the digital music assets.

-The first 72 genesis NFTs airdrop has been completed on 05/20/2022, as we promised to our community.
+Itoka’s genesis airdrop (72 music NFTs) has been completed on 05/20/2022, as we promised to our community.

+The following are the id and links to our canisters:

 :point_right: Itoka NFT canister ID: 4y4bz-6aaaa-aaaai-acj4a-cai